 Programs and Waivers

-The Department of Aging (PDA) Waiver covers a broad range of home care and support services which can enable an individual who might otherwise require nursing home care to remain living at home.
-Services include personal care, personal emergency response systems, home delivered meals, respite care, and home / vehicle modifications.
-As the Community HealthCare program (mentioned above) is implemented across the state, individuals will automatically be enrolled in this new program and the PDA Waiver will be phased out.
+A relatively new managed care waiver program, Community HealthChoices (CHC), became available statewide in January of 2020.
+CHC provides a broad range of home care and support services, which can enable an individual who might otherwise require nursing home care to remain living at home.
+Services include personal care, personal emergency response systems, home delivered meals, respite care, and home / vehicle modifications, as well as other medical and behavioral health services.
+Individuals who were enrolled in the Pennsylvania Department of Aging (PDA) Waiver were automatically enrolled in CHC and the PDA Waiver was phased out.

-Medicaid has restrictive eligibility requirements based on an applicant's income and their financial resources.
-Applicants are permitted monthly income of up to $2,313 as of 2019.
+Medicaid has restrictive eligibility requirements based on an applicant’s income and their financial resources.
+Applicants are permitted monthly income of up to $2,382 as of 2021.
 This figure is set at 300% of the Federal Benefit Rate (FBR).
 They are also permitted to have up to $8,000 in countable resources (assets).
-Some assets, such as a motor vehicle and home are considered non-countable assets, provided they are in use by their owners and the equity value of the home is not greater than $585,000.
+Some assets, such as a motor vehicle and home are considered non-countable assets, provided they are in use by their owners.
+Furthermore, for the home to be exempt, the applicant’s equity interest in the home must not be greater than $603,000.
+(If a non-applicant spouse lives in the home, there is no equity interest limit).
 Household furnishings, personal items, and burial plots are also considered exempt assets.

 Pennsylvania offers a non-Medicaid assistance program, which is offered as an alternative to assisted living or home care.
 The PA Domiciliary Care Program, which is often referred to as PA Dom Care, pays a fixed amount to help seniors live in the homes of caregivers.
 Personal care assistance is covered in addition to room and board.